 Our surgery center is credentialed by the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program and is a preferred provider for many insurance companies.
 Because every insurance plan is different, it is important to become informed about your insurance coverage prior to your first clinic visit.
 Many companies have specific documentation or requirements in order to be approved for surgery.
 Please call the customer service number on the back of your insurance card to inquire about your plan’s benefits.
 You may also want to visit your plan’s website and print out the information related to weight loss surgery.
 Our staff are experts at working with patients and supplying the information your insurance company may request for authorization.
 Please ask our staff for help if you have any questions.

 Once you decide to have weight-loss surgery, your surgeon will create a customized weight loss plan that will include a combination of behavioral, dietary and lifestyle changes.

-- An initial evaluation begins with a physician assistant to review your medical history and discuss your goals and options.
+- Schedule a consultation.
+Evaluations begin with a physician assistant to review your medical history and discuss your goals and options.
 You'll also meet with a dietitian.

 - A psychological assessment helps identify the type of support you need to maintain your goals.

 - A consultation with a surgeon provides you with an opportunity to get more information about your procedure and what to expect.

 - Changing your lifestyle is an important part of success.
 Our class "Weight-Loss Surgery and You" will provide specific tools for your surgery.

 - We'll create a plan to begin your weight loss before surgery.